oxketova/oksanaketova.com/_works/figurative.md

 image_caption: ''
 ---

-There will be a series of paintings with women in which I want to free food from ordinary perception, give them a different, deeper meaning.
+There will be a series of paintings with women in which I want to free food from ordinary perception, give it a different, deeper meaning.

 <div class="gallery-box">
   <div class="gallery">